yaolubrain/DOSNES/README.md

 Now open `dosnes.html` with Firefox.
 Don't use Chrome.
 You will have the interactive visualization in your browser.

 <img src="img/dosnes_example.png" width="500">

+For examples of more features, please see the `demo` folder.